 Partnership Contracts and Trustee Protection

-Some trusts hold interests in business partnerships.
-When that interest is a general partnership stake, the trustee steps into a role that would normally carry personal liability for partnership debts.
-Arizona law provides a layer of protection for trustees in this position.
+Some trusts hold interests in partnerships.
+When the trust owns a general partnership stake, the trustee steps into a role that would normally carry personal liability.

 Except to the extent that personal liability is imposed in the contract, a trustee who holds an interest as a general partner in a general or limited partnership is not personally liable on a contract entered into by the partnership after the trust's acquisition of the interest if the fiduciary capacity was disclosed in the contract or in a statement previously filed pursuant to the uniform partnership act or the uniform limited partnership act.

-A.R.S. § 14-11011(A)The protection applies to contracts the partnership enters after the trust acquires the interest.
-The trustee must disclose the fiduciary capacity either in the contract itself or through a filing under Arizona's partnership statutes.
+A.R.S. § 14-11011(A)The protection covers contracts the partnership signs after the trust gets the interest.
+The trustee must note their role in the contract or in a filing under partnership law.

-This distinction matters for estate plans that include family businesses or investment partnerships.
-A successor trustee inheriting a general partnership interest should understand that the role carries administrative responsibility but not automatic personal exposure, as long as proper disclosures are maintained.
+This matters for estate plans that include family businesses or investment partnerships.
+A new trustee who takes over a general partnership interest should know the role carries duties but not automatic personal risk.

-For families with business interests held in trust, this statute provides clarity on where partnership liability ends and personal protection begins.
+For families with business interests held in trust, this statute shows where partnership liability ends.
+The key is making sure every contract and filing names the trustee's role.